 OK, we’ve kept you waiting long enough.
 It’s time to see one of the most iconic landmarks on Earth, the Eiffel Tower.

-I must admit that I dreamed of seeing the Eiffel Tower in person ever since I was a little girl.
-Just the thought of standing in front of the Eiffel Tower in all of its French glory and having someone take my photo made me giddy!
+I must admit that I have dreamed of seeing the Eiffel Tower in person since I was a little girl.
+The thought of standing in front of the Eiffel Tower in all of its French glory and having someone take my photo made me giddy!

 And you know you have to get the perfect photo of the Eiffel Tower, so be sure and make sure you know where to find the best view of the Eiffel Tower!

-What I didn’t think of as a little girl is all of the other people who dream of doing this also.
+What I didn’t think of as a little girl is all the other people who also dream of doing this.
 This place was crowded!
 LOL!
 Despite that, visiting the Eiffel Tower was one of the highlights of my time in Paris and will be a memory I will always cherish.

-Today we are going to get out of the city, so you have several options.
-You can take a day trip to Versailles, Chateau de Fontainebleau, Mont Saint Michel, or try a Champagne tour from Paris.
+Today we will get out of the city, so you have several options.
+You can take a day trip to Versailles, Chateau de Fontainebleau, Mont Saint Michel, or a Champagne tour from Paris.

-For more information on these day trips and others, be sure and check out our post on day trips from Paris by train.
+For more information on these day trips and others, check out our post on day trips from Paris by train.

 Day Trip from Paris to Versailles